NadyaMartini/Data-Pipeline-in-Airflow-with-Metabase-dashboard/README.md

 # Data-Pipeline-in-Airflow-with-Metabase-dashboard
 This project focuses on data extraction, transformation, and loading (ETL) processes in an Apache Airflow environment.
 It consists of two separate DAGs: ETL_stg and ETL_dwh.
+In this project, mock data was used for testing.
 Here's an overview of each DAG:

 ETL_stg DAG: